Andre2503/Project3_Group2/README.md

 ## Features

-- Industry Group Selection: Users can choose from a dropdown menu to select an industry group.
+- **Industry Group Selection**: Users can choose from a dropdown menu to select an industry group.
-- Company Selection: A second dropdown enables the selection of an individual company ticker within the chosen industry group.
+- **Company Selection**: A second dropdown enables the selection of an individual company ticker within the chosen industry group.
-- Interactive Charts: Dynamic display of historical stock prices, selected stock's fundamental information and comparison charts for various financial metrics within the selected industry group.
+- **Interactive Charts**: Dynamic display of historical stock prices, selected stock's fundamental information and comparison charts for various financial metrics within the selected industry group.

 ## Approach